iykethe1st/climateVista/README.md

 - **Current Weather:** Get real-time weather information for the current location.
 - **Forecast:** View a 5-day weather forecast for any selected location.
-- **Search:** Search for weather information in any city globally.
-- **Unit Conversion:** Toggle between Celsius and Fahrenheit for temperature display.
-- **Responsive Design:** Support for various screen sizes and orientations.

 ## Requirements